THE WARDEN AND FELLOWS OF ST PAUL’S COLLEGE

 We will investigate your complaint and attempt to resolve any breach of the Australian Privacy Principles that might have occurred in accordance with the Privacy Act.
 If you are not satisfied with the outcome of this procedure, then you may request that an independent person (usually the Commonwealth Information Commissioner) investigate your complaint.

 The College website may contain links to other sites.
 The College is not responsible for the privacy practices or the content of such other sites.

 Information about yourself that you disclose by posting it on bulletin boards, chat rooms or Facebook and similar digital media platforms may become public information.
-If you disclose your personal information, or that of other residents and staff, while resident in College, the College cannot protect that personal information.
+If you disclose your Personal Information, or that of other residents and staff, while resident in College or visiting the College for another purpose, the College cannot protect that Personal Information.

-The College encourages all residents and staff to respect and protect the personal information of others.
+The College encourages all residents, staff, and visitors to respect and protect the Personal Information of others.